 Parasitological examination of faeces includes the detection and identification of parasitic protozoa and eggs and larvae of parasitic helminths.

-The most common symptoms of a parasitic intestinal infection are prolonged diarrhea, bloody diarrhea, stool mucus, abdominal pain and nausea.
+The most common symptoms of a parasitic intestinal infection are prolonged diarrhea, bloody diarrhea, stool mucus, abdominal pain, and nausea.
 These symptoms usually occur days to weeks after exposure to the parasites, and some patients may also develop headaches and fever.
-Infection can often be asymptomatic, while at other times the symptoms can be mild, such as diarrhea and eating disorders, up to very severe such as intestinal obstruction and rarely, death.
+Infection can often be asymptomatic, while sometimes the symptoms can be mild, such as diarrhea and eating disorders, up to very severe such as intestinal obstruction, and rarely, death.